SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 # expect: agent@<name>:~/workspace$

-Run through those five and you've genuinely exercised the feature ~ provisioning,
+Run through those and you've genuinely exercised the feature: provisioning,

-authentication, auto-start, isolation, and key lifecycle, not just the demo.
+authentication, auto-start, and isolation, not just the demo.

 Where SSH fits in the bigger sbx picture